Rebutting Ethos and Pathos in Legal Writing

 Here’s an example of inductive reasoning:

-All the lawyers I know who work at law firms attended law school (major premise).
+All the lawyers I know who work at law firms attended law school (major premise).Paul works as lawyer at a law firm (minor premise).So Paul probably attended law school (conclusion).

 This is an example of inductive reasoning because we cannot conclusively establish that Paul went to law school even if we accept that he works at a law firm.
 Paul, for example, might have lied to his law firm about going to law school, and the firm didn’t verify his educational background.
 So based on the major and minor premises, we can only conclude that Paul probablywent to law school.